Scouting in Maine: History

 In September 1925 organizers formed a council headquartered in Rockland—Pine Tree Council.
 Camden was added to this council in 1928, but then Pine Tree Council was absorbed into Cumberland County Council in 1929.
 The latter council had been growing quite nicely already, as it had added eight towns in Oxford County in May 1929.
-Also added in 1929 were units in Sagadahoc, Franklin, and Kennebec Counties, as well as those in parts of Knox, Lincoln, and Somerset Counties.
+Also added in 1929 were units in Sagadahoc, Franklin, and Kennebec Counties and those in parts of Knox, Lincoln, and Somerset Counties.
 Five more towns in Knox County were added in 1930.

 Organizers in Saco tried again in 1927, forming York County Council, which also included units in Biddeford and North Berwick.
 Units in Somersworth, New Hampshire joined York County Council in 1929, but that town moved to New Hampshire's Daniel Webster Council in 1932.

-In 1929, Penobscot Council changed its name to Katahdin Area Council, possibly reflecting its growth to encompass all of the northern part of Maine.
+In 1929, Penobscot Council changed its name to Katahdin Area Council, possibly reflecting its growth to encompass all of northern Maine.
 Although there are references to the council being named "Katahdin Council" on Camp Roosevelt patches, it is generally believed that "Area" has been a part of the council name since its inception.

 After two decades of growth and consolidation, by the BSA's twentieth anniversary in early 1930, there were just three councils in Maine—Katahdin Area Council, headquartered in Bangor; Cumberland County Council, headquartered in Portland; and York County Council, headquartered in Saco.
-The 1930s would see the final changes in council organization: at the end of 1932 Cumberland County Council changed its name to Pine Tree Council; and in 1935 York County Council merged into Pine Tree Council.
+The 1930s would see the final changes in council organization: at the end of 1932, Cumberland County Council changed its name to Pine Tree Council, and in 1935, York County Council merged into Pine Tree Council.
 That merger left Maine with the two councils present there today — Katahdin Area Council in Bangor and Pine Tree Council in Portland.